adfresca/sdk-unity/README.md

 To apply our promotion features, you should implement AFPromotionDelegate. onPromotion event is automatically called when users tap on an action button of an image message in a sales promotion campaign.
 You just need to show the purchase UI of the promotion item using 'promotionPurchase' object.

-For Actual Currency Items, you should use your in-app billing library codes to show the purchase UI.
+For Hard Currency Items, you should use your in-app billing library codes to show the purchase UI.
 You can get the SKU value from ItemId property of promotionPurchase object.

-For Virtual Currency Items, you should use your own purchase UI which might be already implemented in your store page.
-Also there are discount options for virtual item sales promotion campaigns.
+For Soft Currency Items, you should use your own purchase UI which might be already implemented in your store page.
+Also there are discount options for soft currency item sales promotion campaigns.
 You can check the discount type using discountType property of promotionPurchase object

 1. **Discount Price**: Users can buy a promotion item at a specific discounted price.
 You can get the price from Price property.